 By Scotty Boman

-Editor’s note: This article concerns a candidate seeking the Libertarian Party nomination for President.
-The Michigan Libertarian provides fair coverage, without endorsing one candidate over another, or the candidate’s views.
+Editor’s note: This article concerns a candidate seeking the Libertarian Party nomination through the primary system.
+The Michigan Libertarian provides fair coverage of any Libertarian Party of Michigan member who is seeking the nomination through this process without endorsing one candidate over another, or the candidate’s views.

 Royal Oak, MI – Libertarian Congressional candidate in District 8, Brian Ellison was arrested on June 2nd while protesting the homicide of Royal Oak resident Antonino “Nino” Gordon.
 The arrest took place at a Royal Oak charity event called “Run with the Cops.”
 Gordon’s alleged killer, Keith Richard Beirenga, is a suspended Royal Oak Police Officer who was on duty on April 10th when he allegedly killed Gordon.

 Ellison was charged with Disrupting Government Operations, and Resisting or Obstructing a Police Officer.
 Both infractions are misdemeanors.
 Prior to being charged, the arresting officer said Ellison would be charged with disorderly conduct, and officers had also suggested trespassing charges.
 Ellison claims, “There was nothing disorderly about my conduct, so they had to make up a new charge after I was in custody… This was either a private event or a “government operation” but it can’t be both.”